Pregnancy and HIV

 There are a number of invasive prenatal tests, such as amniocentesis, chorionic villus sampling (CVS), and umbilical blood sampling that may increase the risk of HIV transmission to the baby.
 Talk to your health care provider if you need these tests.
 Certain procedures during delivery, such as invasive monitoring and forceps- or vacuum-assisted delivery, should be avoided if possible.

-Elective or planned C-sections are done before labor begins and before the mother's "water" (sac of fluid that surrounds the baby) breaks.
+If a woman needs an elective (or planned) C-section, it is done before labor begins and before the mother's "water" (sac of fluid that surrounds the baby) breaks.
 This reduces the baby's contact with the mother's blood and may reduce the risk of transmission in certain cases.
 Since C-sections require surgery, they carry some risks.
 Women who have C-sections are more likely to get infections than those who give birth vaginally.
-C-sections are recommended for pregnant women living with HIV who:

-For a woman on combination HIV treatment with a low viral load (less than 1,000), a C-section is not likely to further reduce her already low risk of transmitting HIV.
+For a woman on combination HIV treatment with a low viral load (less than 1,000), a C-section has not been shown to further reduce her already very low risk of transmitting HIV.

 The decision of which type of delivery is best for you should be discussed with your health care provider early in your pregnancy.

-The baby will receive several HIV tests to determine if he or she is infected.
-An HIV polymerase chain reaction (PCR) test should be used.
-These tests look for the HIV virus, rather than HIV antibodies.
-HIV antibody tests, which are commonly used to determine HIV infection in adults, should not be used in newborns since babies carry their mother's antibodies for 12 to 18 months.
+The baby will receive a test for HIV viral load to determine if he or she has acquired HIV.
+This test looks for the virus, rather than HIV antibodies.
+HIV antibody tests, which are commonly used to determine HIV infection in adults, should not be used in newborns since babies carry their mother's antibodies for up to 18 months.

 Since it is possible to transmit HIV through breast milk, in the US and other high-resource countries where water is safe and formula is available and affordable, it is strongly advised that you not breastfeed.
 You can still have a strong bond with your child even if you bottle feed.